mendix/docs/content/en/docs/refguide/modeling/integration/machine-learning-kit/_index.md

 - Compatibility of the model OpSets with the ML Kit

 See [Versioning] for details on versioning schemes
-The ONNX community provides a model repository, called ONNX Zoo, where common computer vision and language models can be found.
+The ONNX community provides a model repository, called [ONNX Model Zoo](https://github.com/onnx/models), where common computer vision and language models can be found.

 ### 4.3 Versioning {#versioning}

 Use ONNX versioning schemes while creating ONNX computation graphs and integrating them with Mendix apps using the ML Kit.
 Mendix Studio Pro guides developers to comply with the suggested internal representation, and package OpSets.
-In case of version conflicts in models (or pre- / post-processors), it is recommended to use the version converter tool to align with the suggested IR and OpSets.
+In case of version conflicts in models (or pre- / post-processors), it is recommended to use the [version converter tool](https://github.com/onnx/onnx/blob/main/docs/VersionConverter.md) to align with the suggested IR and OpSets.

-Here is the link to extended information about the ONNX versioning scheme.
+Here is the [link](https://github.com/onnx/onnx/blob/main/docs/Versioning.md) to extended information about the ONNX versioning scheme.
 The released versions of the ML Kit and supported ONNX Runtime versions can be found below.

 | Mendix Studio Pro | ML Kit   | ONNX Runtime |
 | ----------------- | -------- | ------------ |